Satyamp352/satyampandey/README.md

 💼 Business Analyst | 📊 Data Visualization Enthusiast

-Skilled in translating business requirements into data-driven solutions by designing interactive dashboards, automating reports, and uncovering insights using Power BI/Tableau.
+Skilled in transforming business challenges into actionable insights by gathering requirements, streamlining processes, visualizing data, and delivering solutions that support strategic decision-making and improve performance.
 ---

 ### 🔹 About Me